 So why is this even an issue?
 It’s obviously embarrassing if a security researcher alerts you to the fact that you’re exposing a misconfigured database.
 However, this moves from embarrassment to a business issue if that database held personally identifiable information that could leave you the wrong side of compliance laws.
 It would be equally bad if that exposed data contained intellectual property which enabled corporate espionage.

 In this blog, I want to move beyond non-compliance and corporate espionage and understand how attackers make use of your online footprint.

 You may well remember the swathes of ransomware attempts against open databases that began in late 2016 and continued into 2017.
 We wrote a detailed analysis at the time but, in short, several extortion actors accessed thousands of unauthenticated MongoDB installations and replaced their contents with a ransom note, usually containing an email and Bitcoin address and the usual “we have your data” message.

 Unfortunately, more than two years later, this type of problem has endured – at a larger scale.
-In a recent piece of research, Too Much Information: The Sequel, Digital Shadows’ Photon Team discovered that ransomware is looking to capitalize on other types of misconfigurations.
+In a recent piece of research, Too Much Information: The Sequel, Digital Shadows (now ReliaQuest)’ Photon Team discovered that ransomware is looking to capitalize on other types of misconfigurations.
 Searching across publicly-available SMB, FTP, rsync, Photon discovered that over 17 million files across these online file repositories, which are often used for backing up data, had been encrypted by ransomware.

 One variant, in particular, caught our eye: NamPoHyu.
 It was discovered in April 2019 as an update to the MegaLocker variant, and targets systems a little differently than traditional ransomware, by brute-forcing its way into Samba servers.
 Over 2 million files have been encrypted with the .nampohyu file extension, beginning around the first week of April 2019.